ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 ![Illustration of the _Chirp!_ data model as UML class diagram.](images/onion/Chirp.Core.png)

-The Chirp application actively utilizes an onion architecture to promote a clear separation of concern.
+The Chirp application purposely utilizes an onion architecture to promote a clear separation of concern.
-The onion has many layers but the core of it is Chirp.Core, where the domain model resides.
+The "onion" consists of multiple layers with the core being Chirp.Core, where the domain model resides.
-The domain model is relatively simple and represents authors and cheeps.
+The domain model is relatively simple and represents 'Authors' and 'Cheeps'.
-The author model extends an IdentityUser from Asp.Net Core Identity to make it work seamlessly with the rest of the Asp.Net Core ecosystem.
+The author model extends an IdentityUser from ASP.NET Core Identity to make it work seamlessly with the rest of the ASP.NET Core ecosystem.

 ## Architecture — In the small <a name="architecture"></a>

 ![Illustration of onion architechture.](images/onion/Onion.png)

-As previously mentioned the onion architecture has many layers, but so far we have only covered the core.
-The rest of the layers are categorized as
-Chirp.Infrastructure and Chirp.Web with the thickest layer being the infrastructure layer.
+The rest of the layers are categorized as Chirp.Infrastructure and Chirp.Web with the thickest layer being the infrastructure.

-The infrastructure layer can be further broken down in three sublayers.
-Starting from the inside and moving out there is a ApplicationDbContext that extends an IdentityDbContext to make it work seamlessly with the rest of the Asp.Net Core ecosystem.
-The purpose of the ApplicationDbContext is to provide a way to interact with the entities in the database.
+The infrastructure layer can be further broken down in three sub-layers.
+Starting from the core and moving out one layer, there is an **ApplicationDbContext** that extends an **IdentityDbContext**.
+This is to provide a way for the application to interact and manipulate the entities in the database.

-The next layer is the repository layer that interacts with the ApplicationDbContext by implementing methods to extract specific data from the database.
+The next layer is the repository layer that interacts with the **ApplicationDbContext** by implementing methods to extract specific data from the database.
-To comply with the repository pattern there are two repositories, the author repository and the cheep repository that both interact with their respective entities in the database.
+To comply with the "Repository Design Pattern", two repositories are implemented; the **AuthorRepository** and the **CheepRepository** that both interact with their respective entities in the database.

-To interact with both author and cheep entities in a simple manner, a chirp service is implemented that uses the two repositories.
+To interact with both **Author** and **Cheep** entities in a simple manner, a service called **ChirpService** is implemented.
-The service combines the two repositories by implementing identical methods that call the repository methods.
+The service combines the two repositories by implementing identical methods that call the respective repository methods.
-Another purpose of the service is also make development easier by providing only a single point of access to the database, to be injected.
+Another purpose of the service is to make development easier by providing only a single point of access to the database for injection.

 Both repositories and the service implement respective interfaces to enable dependency injection, which makes it easier to test for functionality and coverage.

-The last layer of the infrastructure layer is the data transfer object layer.
-The data transfer objects serve the purpose of only providing the necessary data to not expose the entire domain model to the user as there can be sensitive or unnecessary data.
+The last layer of the infrastructure layer is the 'Data Transfer Object' layer.
+The DTOs serve the purpose of only providing the necessary data in order to not expose the entire domain model to the user, as there can be sensitive or unnecessary data.

-The web layer is the outermost layer and is responsible for handling the frontend portion of the chirp application by providing a user interface.
+The 'Web' layer is the outermost layer and is responsible for handling the front-end portion of the *Chirp!* application i.e. the user interface of the website.

 ## Architecture of deployed application <a name="deployed"></a>
-![Illustration of the architecture of the deployed application with http.](images/sysarch.svg) As illustrated the user send requests and gets responses to the azure server through the http-protocol.
-Multiple clients can connect to the azure server at a time.
-The azure server sends a http request to the chirp web app with a required cookie for the user session.
-The Chirp web app communicates with the database itself through sqlite3.
+![Illustration of the architecture of the deployed application with http.](images/sysarch.svg) As illustrated above, the user sends requests to the Azure server and receives responses from it through the HTTP-protocol.
+Multiple clients can connect to the Azure server simultaneously.
+The Azure server sends an HTTP-request to the *Chirp!* application with a required cookie for the user session.
+The *Chirp!* web-application communicates with the database itself with SQLite3.
-The real deployment uses the https-protocol which ensures that the vulnerable user data found in the responses are encrypted with a tls-certificate.
+The production deployment uses the HTTPS-protocol, which ensures vulnerable user data in the responses are encrypted with a TLS-certificate.
 ## User activities <a name="useractivities"></a>

-This section illustrates typical scenarios that the user may go through when using our ```Chirp!``` application.
+This section illustrates typical scenarios that the user may go through when using our *Chirp!* application.
-This goes for both unauthorised and authorised users, in which both cases have been included.
+This includes cases for both unauthorised and authorised users.
-The illustrations are shown as sequence of activities in the format of UML Activity Diagrams.
+The illustrations are shown as sequences of activities in the format of UML Activity Diagrams.

 #### Register Account
 ![Figure 1: User Registration](images/UserActivities/registeractivity.svg)

 This diagram illustrates the registration of a user.
-When a user registers, if all criteria fulfilled, they will be led to the email confirmation page.
+When a user registers, if all criteria are fulfilled, they will be led to the e-mail confirmation page.
-In the case of a missing criteria, e.g. the user has typed an invalid e-mail address, the warning displayed will inform the user about said missing criteria.
+In the case of a missing criteria, e.g. the user has typed an invalid e-mail address, a warning will be displayed informing the user about the missing criteria.

 #### Type Cheep
 ![Figure 2: Typing a 'cheep'](images/UserActivities/typecheepactivity.svg)

-This diagram displays the sequence of user activity, if the user wishes to type a cheep.
+This diagram displays the sequence of a user typing a cheep.
 If the message box is empty, a warning will be displayed.

 #### Follow User